-- Pursuant to NRS 284.4066, all positions in this series have been identified as affecting public safety.
-Persons offered employment in this class must submit to a pre-employment screening for controlled substances. - Applicants may be required to pass a thorough medical examination and physical agility test prior to appointment and for continuing employment.
+Pursuant to NRS 284.4066, all positions in this series have been identified as affecting public safety.
+Persons offered employment in this class must submit to a pre-employment screening for controlled substances.

 FIRE MANAGEMENT OFFICER II 37 D 1.812

 FIRE MANAGEMENT OFFICER I 36 D 1.814

 BATTALION CHIEF 35 D 1.816

-FIRE CAPTAIN 33 D 1.850
+FIRE CAPTAIN 33 \mathbf{D} 1.850

-FIREFIGHTER II 31 D 1.819
+FIREFIGHTER II 31 \mathbf{D} 1.819

-FIREFIGHTER I 28 D 1.852
+FIREFIGHTER I 28 \mathbf{D} 1.852

 Page 4 of 8

-SPECIAL REQUIREMENTS (cont'd)
+SPECIAL REQUIREMENTS: (cont'd)

-- Applicants may be required to undergo a background investigation prior to being considered for employment. - Employees must maintain hairstyles and facial hair in a manner which will not interfere with the required use of self-contained breathing equipment. - Positions in this series are required to work varied shifts including evenings, weekends and holidays. - A valid driver's license is required at the time of appointment and as a condition of continuing employment. - All positions in this series must have certifications as identified by the agency at the time of application. - Incumbents must obtain additional certifications, as identified by the agency, within one year of appointment, and must maintain those certifications as a condition of continuing employment.
+- Applicants may be required to pass a thorough medical examination and physical agility test prior to appointment and for continuing employment. - Applicants may be required to undergo a background investigation prior to being considered for employment. - [Employees must maintain hairstyles and facial hair in a manner which will not interfere with the required use of self-contained breathing equipment.] - Positions in this series are required to work varied shifts including evenings, weekends and holidays. - A valid driver's license is required at the time of appointment and as a condition of continuing employment. - All positions in this series must have certifications as identified by the agency at the time of application. - Incumbents must obtain additional certifications, as identified by the agency, within [one year of appointment,] specific timeframes identified by the agency, and must maintain those certifications as a condition of continuing employment.